-The Asian and Pacific Training Centre for Information and Communication Technology for Development (APCICT) was inaugurated on 16 June 2006 as a regional institute of the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP), and is located in Incheon, Republic of Korea.
-The Centre’s mission is to strengthen the efforts of the member countries of ESCAP to use ICT in their socio-economic development through human and institutional capacity building.
-To meet this objective, APCICT’s work focus on three inter-related pillars: Training, Knowledge-Sharing, and Multi-Stakeholder Dialogue and Partnership.
-Together they form an integrated approach to ICT human capacity building.
+The Asian and Pacific Training Centre for Information and Communication Technology for Development (APCICT) was inaugurated on 16 June 2006 as a regional institute of Economic and Social Commission for Asia and the Pacific (ESCAP), and is located in Incheon, Republic of Korea.
+Guided by the 2030 Agenda for Sustainable Development and other internationally agreed development goals, the Centre’s objective is to build and strengthen the capacity of members and associate members of ESCAP to leverage information and communication technology (ICT) for the purpose of socio-economic development.
+APCICT’s work is focused on training, knowledge sharing, and multi-stakeholder dialogue and partnership.

-ESCAP is the regional development arm of the United Nations for the Asia-Pacific region, and is a part of the UN Secretariat.
-Based in Bangkok, Thailand, ESCAP consists of a number of divisions and departments, as well as four sub-regional offices and five regional institutes, of which APCICT is one.
+The ESCAP secretariat supports inclusive, resilient and sustainable development in the region by generating action-oriented knowledge, and by providing technical assistance and capacity-building services in support of national development objectives, regional agreements and the implementation of the 2030 Agenda for Sustainable Development.
+Based in Bangkok, Thailand, ESCAP consists of eight divisions, five subregional offices and five regional institutes, of which APCICT is one.
 The Information and Communications Technology and Disaster Risk Reduction Division (IDD) of ESCAP backstops APCICT’s capacity development work.